 We have over a million items including medieval manuscripts; recent fine-press books; historic and contemporary photography; documents, objects and records showing the whole history of the University of Oregon; Oregon Trail diaries; letters from pioneers; journals and letters from missionaries in Asia; personal papers of state and federal legislators and policy makers on the environment and many other issues; manuscripts, letters, illustrations, and publications for children's literature and for science fiction, mysteries, Westerns, comic books, and other pulp genres; and many, many other categories.
 Check our Subject Guides to view a selection of subject areas.
 Most of our materials are kept in closed stacks or off-site; a very small selection are visible in our Paulson Reading Room.

 These collections belong to the people of Oregon.
 We encourage everyone to come in and use them, including undergraduates, high school students, and the general public.
-For security we require that everyone register as a user.

 We provide 30 minutes of reference and research services for our collections.
-We require a written request, by email, or mail (UO Libraries--SCUA, 1299 University of Oregon, Eugene, OR 97403-1299).
+We require a written request by email, or mail (UO Libraries--SCUA, 1299 University of Oregon, Eugene, OR 97403-1299).

-Fore more extensive research assistance we can provide a list of freelance researchers.
+For more extensive research assistance we can provide a list of freelance researchers.
 Please email for additional information.

 No. For the security of our materials, we require that the room be used only for research using Special Collections and University Archives materials.
 Knight Library has an open Quiet Zone in the south wing, and also offers several individual and group study rooms.

 Our department does not have historic newspapers.
 UO Libraries has several options for accessing historic newspapers: